CHIANTI -- an atomic database for emission lines -- Paper XVI: Version 10, further extensions: New atomic data for the beryllium isoelectronic sequence

 \subsection{\ion{Si}{xi}}

 The previous model had $R$-matrix collisional rates calculated with a small target, only the 10 lowest $n=2$ levels, and only at intermediate energies.
 The rest of the CHIANTI model contained DW collisional rates.
-The present model has the data for the 166 bound levels up to $n=5$ from \cite{fernandez-menchero_etal:2015_be-like}.
-For the $n=2,3$ (lowest 46 levels) we adopted the A-values from the MBPT calculations of \cite{wang_etal:2015_be-like}.

 Experimental energies have been re-assessed as both the previous CHIANTI version and the NIST values are surprisingly not complete.
 The values recommended by the extensive compilation of \cite{kramida_traebert:1995} have been adopted.
 These authors also provided $LSJ$ percentage composition which was key to identify many of the strongly spin-orbit mixed levels, where level assignment becomes difficult.
 They also provided uncertainty estimates for the observed energies.
 Their values are significantly different in many cases from those in NIST and in the previous CHIANTI version, but are generally very close to the theoretical energies of the new model.
 In a few cases, tentative energies have been assigned as observed, while in a couple of cases the \cite{kramida_traebert:1995} values could not be assigned to a level.